-The training today highlighted past mass tragedies at schools in the United States.
-NTAC officials also presented relevant findings and recommendations based on the NTAC's latest research on targeted violence and school attacks that have been averted in the U.S. Additionally, participants learned about the role communities can play in using a multidisciplinary approach to identifying, assessing and intervening with students exhibiting concerning or threatening behaviors as early as possible.
+The training highlighted averted school attacks in the United States.
+NTAC officials also presented relevant findings and recommendations based on the NTAC's latest research on targeted violence and preventing tragedies at schools in the U.S. Additionally, participants learned about the role communities can play in using a multidisciplinary approach to identifying, assessing and intervening with students exhibiting concerning or threatening behaviors as early as possible.